lhcjun/face-recognition-info/README.md

 ### Overview
 ---
 <p>The app lets you detect multiple faces at once, and gets the info such as age, gender, cultural of all the faces.</p>
-<p>FacialDetective allows you to submit the images with url & computer files.<br>
+<p>FacialDetective allows you to submit the images with both url & computer files.<br>
 It also takes advantage of authentication and session management using JSON web tokens.<br>
-Users are able to update their profile at any time.</p>
+Users are able to update their profile through react portal at any time.</p>

 Created with:
 - React